projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 * How do we begin encoding policies as data?

-## API: Get anonymised bulk data
+### Access to anonymised bulk data

 The [air quality prototype](#) demonstrated that bulk data held by companies can provide public benefit, if used carefully.

 This data could be made available through APIs with a built-in capability for minimising and anonymising data before handing it over.

-By removing personally identifiable information before the data is handed over, risk-averse public bodies would be in a better position to use it without fear of invading peoples' privacy.
+By removing personally identifiable information before the data is handed over, risk-averse public bodies would be in a better position to use it without fear of invading peoples&rsquo; privacy.

 We imagined bulk data APIs would have similarities to planning applications, with public notices, public scrutiny and the power for citizens the object.

 * How do we ensure data applications are simple enough that anyone can understand and scrutinise them?

-## API: Opt-out of bulk data collection
+### Opt-out for bulk data collection

 Bulk data collection should be private by design, but should also allow people a convenient method to opt out.
 In the prototypes we imagined building on existing infrastructure like the [SMS alerting system](#) and [shortcode opt-out mechanism](#).

+## Further considerations

+Making these APIs available will not be enough on its own.
+Real consideration also needs to be given to designing access control and permissions systems that are both secure and legible to the people using them.

+This will require investment in further research to understand what works, especially in areas where the are limited examples of what good design patterns look like - for example for multiple account holders and shared access to data.